-For the estimated 30 million people in this country with hearing loss, acquiring the most suitable hearing instrument is critical to enjoying life to its fullest.
-Hearing aids differ in design, amount of power, ease of handling and availability of special features.
+For the estimated 36 million people in this country with hearing loss, getting the most suitable hearing instrument is important to enjoying life to its fullest.
+Hearing aids differ in use, design, and power, ease of handling and availability of special features.

 Our audiologists provide thorough hearing evaluations and will advise you on the hearing aid that best meets your needs.

 Gundersen Audiology offers a range of hearing solutions:

 BTE hearing instruments include electronics that sit behind the ear, along with a custom molding that is in the ear.
 The two pieces are connected by a small hollow tube, or small tubing with a thin wire in it.

 CROS/Bi-CROS are hearing instruments, and include devices on both ears—the one on the ear with poorer hearing transmits sound to the better-hearing ear.